spectreDeveloper/TwichGram-Twitch-To-Telegram-Clips-Tool/README.md

   If enable_clip_server is set to True, the clip server will be automatically started (no https, just http)

     Use the server URL in OBS to display random clips.

+<h2>📝 Customize</h2>
+    You can customize two part of codes:
+     - The HTML Inside handle_index_request function (here can customize the template of the clip web-server page)
+     - Telegram message from send_clip_to_telegram function

 <h2>Contributing 🤝</h2>